Best Ski Resorts for Thanksgiving Weekend

 Crystal Mountain, Washington

 The Pacific Northwest is often a good bet for early-season turns, and few resorts are a better choice than Crystal Mountain, which is Washington state’s largest ski area.
-While the entire 2,200 acres of Crystal Mountain won’t be accessible, there’s plenty of terrain to warm up your legs for the ski season.
+While the entire 2,600 acres of Crystal Mountain won’t be accessible, there’s often plenty of terrain to warm up your legs for the season ahead.
 For a great meal, with equally great views, take the Mount Rainier Gondola up 2,500 feet to the Summit House Restaurant to dine above the clouds at 6,872 feet.
 If you’re lucky, and it’s a clear day, you can enjoy expansive views of the Cascade Range and Mount Rainier.

 » View Crystal Mountain Lodging Options